-How about a grain free sweet treat this Easter?
-These Keto hot cross buns are super soft and fluffy!
-They are made with almond flour, which makes these gorgeous pillowy yeast rolls gluten free and Paleo, too.
-Perfect for breakfast or as an afternoon nibble.
+These Keto hot cross buns are pillowy, soft and fluffy.
+Made with almond flour, these yeast rolls are grain free and gluten-free.
+Perfect for Easter breakfast.

 Over the years, I've posted a range of low carb and keto bread recipes, rolls and buns.
 But so far, I've never tried baking with yeast.

-With Easter just around the corner, I decided to test my baking skills by creating a healthy version of the English Easter staple hot cross buns.
+With Easter just around the corner, I decided to test my baking skills by creating a healthy version of hot cross buns.

 And I've gotta say, these handsome guys don't just look good.
 They taste great, too!